grinnell-cs/csc151-dh/_labs/mathlan.md

 button.
 The applications menu will pop up.
 Move the mouse over **Internet**, then **Firefox**.
 Click the left mouse button once to launch Firefox.

-The materials for this course will walk you through using the Firefox web browser, but a version of Chrome called the *Chromium Web Browser* is available on MathLAN workstations as well in the Applications menu under the *Internet* section.
-Almost all of the materials for this course will be distributed over the Web.
+The materials for this course will walk you through using the Firefox web browser, but a version of Google Chrome called is also available on MathLAN workstations.
+You can find it in the Applications menu under the *Internet* section.
 You can add this browser your panel if you prefer.
 (You can add something to your panel by dragging it from the menu to the panel.)

 The first time you run Firefox on our network, two message boxes might appear.